 Rolex strictly controls the supply of watches that make it to authorized dealer cases, more so than most Swiss watch manufacturers out there.
 In doing so, they keep their hand on the pulse of the market’s demand.
 They also strategically supply their hottest models ever so slightly below this “water line”, ensuring it is never fulfilled.

 Another value factor is the aesthetics of the specific watch.
-With changing trends and fads, Rolex has evolved the style of their timepieces.
-Previous models become artefacts frozen in time and new styles go on to replace them.
+With changing trends and fads, Rolex has evolved the style of its timepieces.
+Previous models become artifacts frozen in time as new styles go on to replace them.

-As time goes by, these older models are forgotten about and often fall out of favor.
+With the passing of time, these older models are forgotten about and often fall out of favor.
 But, when enough time passes, say 20 or 30 years, they are seemingly rediscovered and esteemed as “classics”.
-They once more fall into the good graces of collectors, and start their climb back up the price scale.
+They once more fall into the good graces of collectors and start their climb back up the price scale.

 The Pop Culture Effect

 Lastly, we reflect on the influence of famous figures on watch prices.
-It’s no surprise that Rolex spends millions of dollars every year on brand ambassadors.
-You can bet that these budgets are not being misappropriated.
+It’s no surprise that Rolex spends millions of dollars every year on brand ambassadors; you can bet that these budgets are meticulously allocated.

-The perfect example of this effect is seen on the Paul Newman Daytona, the most expensive Rolex watch ever sold.
-Similar examples sell for a tenth of the price of that watch.
+The perfect example of the pop culture effect in collectible Rolex watches is the Paul Newman Daytona, the most expensive Rolex watch ever sold.
+Similar examples of this Daytona sell for a tenth of the price of that Newman watch.
 However, since it was the individual watch worn by the famous actor, it commands an unbelievable premium.

-There’s many more intricate and obscure forces that play a part in the Rolex collectible watch market.
-The previously mentioned factors are only some of the characteristics that could be involved, and are quite general in scope.
+There are many more intricate and obscure forces that play a part in the Rolex collectible watch market.
+The previously mentioned factors are only some of the characteristics that could be involved and are quite general in scope.